wduquette/molt/molt-book/src/ref/info.md

 Returns 1 if the command appears to be a complete Tcl command, i.e., it has no unmatched quotes, braces, or brackets, and 0 otherwise.
 REPLs can use this to allow the user to build up a multi-line command.

+## info procs

+Returns an unsorted list of the names of the procedures defined in the interpreter, omitting binary commands.

+**TCL Liens**: does not support filtering the list using a `glob` pattern.

 ## info vars